 The HE would be Mike Whaling, founder and president of 30 Lines in Columbus, Ohio.
 In his Tweet, Mike is referring to the news that broke on February 11th regarding CoStar’s acquisition of Rent Path.

-Yes, we’re now in a residential rental listing duopoly that does not serve residential renters and also does not serve owners and property managers.
+That means we’re now in a residential rental listing duopoly that does not serve residential renters and also does not serve owners and property managers.
 An industry that does not serve its two main customers is ripe for disruption.

 One thing these conglomerates have in common is — their business models are based on Pay-to-Play.

 - Pay-to-Play divides the market into owners who have budget to pay for listings (20–25%) and those who do not (75–80%).

 - Internet Listing Services (ILSs) have consolidated the market and are making it increasingly more expensive to “play” so most owners opt-out.

 - Pay-to-Play creates egregiously misaligned incentives between ILSs and renters.

 These conditions may not affect large multifamily organizations because of their high budget thresholds, but many medium to small sized companies will surely anticipate escalating marketing costs.
 Over the years, property management companies have been growing increasingly resentful of these large aggregators.

 This makes the need for disruption (AKA alternative listing options) even more clear.

 These conditions won’t just affect the supply side of the equation, renters will also be impacted.